NCEA Board of Directors

 Director of Graduate Programs in Hispanic Ministry

-HOSFFMAN OSPINO, Ph.D., is Assistant Professor of Hispanic Ministry and Religious Education at Boston College School of Theology and Ministry.
-His research work focuses on the dialogue between faith and culture, with particular attention to the U.S. Hispanic Catholic experience.
+HOSFFMAN OSPINO, Ph.D., is associate professor of theology and religious education at Boston College School of Theology and Ministry.
+His research work focuses on the dialogue between faith and culture, and how such dialogue shapes Catholic education, catechesis and evangelization.
+His research looks closely at the U.S. Hispanic Catholic experience.
 He has authored and edited several books, including Hispanic Ministry in the 21st Century: Present and Future and the works resulting from two groundbreaking national studies for which he served as the principal investigator: Hispanic Ministry in Catholic Parishes and Catholic Schools in an Increasingly Hispanic Church.
-Dr. Ospino worked for the National Confederation of Catholic Education of his native Colombia.
-He and his wife Guadalupe are actively involved in Hispanic Ministry in the Archdiocese of Boston.
+Hosffman worked for the National Confederation of Catholic Education of his native Colombia.
+He and his wife Guadalupe are actively involved in Hispanic ministry in the Archdiocese of Boston.

 Superintendent of Schools